|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 This beautiful national park lies at an altitude of 2,600-3,900 ft (793-1,189 m) and is comprised mainly of rainforested hills, carved by numerous small streams feeding the whitewater of the Namorona River.
 The park itself is home to 29 species of mammals, including 12 species of lemurs.
 On an average day in the park, we see red-bellied lemurs, red-fronted lemurs and Milne-Edwards sifakas (commonly called chocolate sifakas).
 We may even glimpse a golden bamboo lemur, which is unique to this park and only recently discovered.

-A short drive to the south takes us to Fianarantsoa (locally abbreviated to Fianar), Fianarantosoa has long been known as the academic and intellectual center of Madagascar and has recently become the wine-making center of the island.
+A short drive to the south takes us to Fianarantsoa (locally abbreviated to Fianar).Fianar has long been known as the academic and intellectual center of Madagascar and has recently become the wine-making center of the island.
 It is a charming town, dominated by the backdrop of 4,500-foot (1,372 m) Mount Kianjasoa.
-The city has a highlands feel and evenings here can get chilly.
-Overnight in Fianar.

-This morning we have an opportunity to see local paper manufacturing (using flowers and leaves) in Ambalavao.
-We leave the lush highlands and drive down to a desert-like environment in the south-west, with land becoming progressively drier and more parched.
+Today we set out for the journey to Isalo National Park.
+Along the way we enjoy a visit and hike in Anjaha Park.
+Anjaha Park not only offers incredible scenery, but is also known for being a great location to view ring-tailed lemurs.
+As we leave the lush highlands and drive down to a desert-like environment in the south-west, with land becoming progressively drier and more parched.
 In the heart of this semi-desert lies the magnificent Isalo Massif with its stark beauty.
 Overnight in Isalo.

 Day 9: Isalo National Park